Wouter Goes

-Wouter Maarten Goes (born 10 June 2004) is a Dutch professional footballer who plays as a centre-back for Eredivisie club AZ Alkmaar.
-He is a Dutch youth international.
+Wouter Maarten Goes (born 10 June 2004) is a Dutch professional footballer who plays as a centre-back for club AZ.
+He has represented the Netherlands at youth international level.

 Club career

-He progressed through the ranks of the AZ Alkmaar academy, where he developed to become a leader of the youth teams.
-Goes signed his first professional contract with the club in November 2020 and was established as the captain of the AZ under-17 side at that point.
+Goes progressed through the AZ academy, having earlier played for Ajax's youth teams, and captained several of AZ's age-group sides.
+He signed his first professional contract in November 2020, at which point he was captain of the under-17 side.

-During the 2021–22 season, Goes was a central element of the under-19 team that played the Youth League, qualifying to the final 16 through the Champions Path, after eliminating the likes of Angers and Villarreal.
-He made his professional debut for Jong AZ on the 4 February 2022, starting in the 2–1 away Eerste Divisie loss to Ajax reserve team.
+During the 2021–22 season, Goes was part of the under-19 team that reached the round of 16 of the UEFA Youth League through the Champions Path, eliminating Angers and Villarreal along the way.
+He made his senior debut for the reserve side Jong AZ on 4 February 2022, starting in a 2–1 Eerste Divisie defeat away to Ajax's reserve team.